 The term “complete” refers to foods that have all nine essential amino acids present in the correct proportion for our bodies to build protein with.

-Here is our list of plant derived (per 100g)
+Here is our list of top protein-rich plants (per 100g)

 |Soybeans (dry)||33.0 g|